-The Florida Cancer Control and Research Advisory Council, also known as CCRAB, is the state council responsible for advising the Legislature, Governor and Surgeon General on how to reduce the cancer burden in Florida.
-We monitor cancer trends and disparities, evaluate and promote effective interventions to help in cancer prevention, screening and treatment.
+The Florida Cancer Control and Research Advisory Council, also known as CCRAB, is the state council responsible for advising the legislature, Governor and Surgeon General on how to reduce the cancer burden in Florida.
+We monitor cancer data, trends and disparities, and evaluate and promote effective interventions to help in cancer prevention, screening and treatment.
 We also develop position papers on cancer-related legislation and state policy issues.

 CCRAB was established in state statute in 1979, and is currently governed by Florida Statute 1004.435.
 The Council is housed at, and funded by the H. Lee Moffitt Cancer Center and Research Institute, but operates as an independent group.
-Our membership includes leaders in health care, education, cancer research and treatment, and Florida government, many of whom are themselves cancer survivors.
-The Council meets at least twice a year, has membership that is appointed by the Governor, President of the Senate, and Speaker of the House (for the legislative members) and is overseen by a Chair and an Executive Committee.
+Our membership includes leaders in health care, education, cancer research and treatment and Florida government, and many are themselves cancer survivors.
+The Council meets at least twice a year, and is governed by a Chair, appointed by the Governor, and an Executive Committee.

 We greatly appreciate Moffitt Cancer Center's continuing support for the Council's operations and for allowing the Council to function as an independent advisory board.
 Updated information can be obtained online at our website www.ccrab.org.
 For additional copies of this report, or any additional information about CCRAB and its activities, please contact the Council office.